ELEVATE ENTERTAINMENT GROUP ADDS IMAX® WITH LASER AUDITORIUMS TO SHOWBIZ CINEMAS BAYTOWN AND SHOWBIZ CINEMA LIBERTY LAKES

 Guests can experience The Wild Robot and Joker: Folie à Deux at ShowBiz Cinemas Baytown and Liberty Lakes in IMAX® with Laser.

 HOUSTON, Sept.
-13, 2024 /PRNewswire-HISPANIC PR WIRE/ -- Elevate Entertainment Group (EEG) announced today the launch of state-of-the-art IMAX® with Laser auditoriums at ShowBiz Cinemas Baytown and Liberty Lakes, offering an unparalleled cinematic experience.
+13, 2024 /PRNewswire/ -- Elevate Entertainment Group (EEG) announced today the launch of state-of-the-art IMAX® with Laser auditoriums at ShowBiz Cinemas Baytown and Liberty Lakes, offering an unparalleled cinematic experience.
 Moviegoers can enjoy this enhanced viewing starting on 9/27 in Baytown and on 10/18 in Liberty Lakes.

 Continue Reading